project-lux/lux-frontend/README.md

 ### Run with node server

 1. Make sure that all requirements in the [client folder README](https://github.com/project-lux/lux-frontend/blob/main/client/README.md) have been met.
-2. Remove client/.env file because it will be complied into the build and will interfere with the server side setup.
-Simply renaming to a different name, e.g., _env, will do.
+2. client/.env file, if exists,  will be complied into the build and will interfere with the server side setup.
+To have the node server to serve the client code, it has to be removed before build.
+Actually, step 3 below takes care of it because package.json defines "yarn build" so that it will move .env to _env before the build and restore it to .env after.
 3. Build the client first by running the following commands:

 ```bash